nilenso/media/proposals/hotosm-tm3/hot-osm-tm3-tech-challenge.md

 ## 4 Timelines ##

-[Prioritizing stories and NFRs (collectively, "cards") will be a collaborative effort with key stakeholders.
+Prioritizing user stories and non-functional requirements (collectively, "cards") will be a collaborative effort with key stakeholders.
 If high-level feature groups interleave priorities, "milestones" may simply be markers showing overall progress.
 Only if priorities and groups of features line up will thematic milestones emerge; we would recommend against forcing the concept of milestones into the delivery schedule as they only provide observers with emotional satisfaction but do nothing to structure a project more effectively.
-Prefer continuous delivery.]
+We prefer continuous delivery.

+With that caveat in place, the following timeline provides a rough milestone-based outline of what the project may look like.
+The actual order of development and delivery will depend on weekly Iteration Planning Meetings (IPMs) led by the project manager to discuss feedback and prioritize stories / features through the duration of the project.

+### Month #1 ###

+- Identify key stakeholders/contributors, set up daily/weekly online meetings
+- Inception phase 1: stories for rewrite
+- Begin API+app Clojure rewrite to make system modular, exposing APIs for each behaviour
+- Inception phase 2: stories for new features
+- Design team begins redesign of pain points

+### Month #2 ###

+- Deploy the rewrite in sandbox and begin testing
+- Design team focuses on (new) Mapper workflows and ease of use
+- Messaging / chat application for Mappers and Validators
+- Simplify Validator workflows (multi-tile validation, feedback suggestions, priority lists)

+### Month #3 ###

+- Design team focuses on power user (Validator & PM) UIs and features
+- Build PM dashboard / control panel
+- Incorporate new designs across tools (both TM3 and 3rd party) and build front-ends
+- Build analytics tools for Validators and PMs

+### Month #4 ###

+- Build auto-suggestion UIs which integrate OSMA
+- Simulation / Perf testing suites
+- Finish pending documentation
+- Handoff

-In the appendix, we provide a sample set of stories and a [general outline of major milestones] after that.
-It should be noted that this list is in no way exhaustive and does not assume build-out of TM2 or a from-scratch server-side rewrite.
+In the appendix, we provide a sample set of stories and sample story-based timeline after that.
+Though this list is in no way exhaustive, this sample timeline is much more realistic in terms of granularity used for planning.

+It should be noted that the sample story list does not assume enhancement of TM2 or a from-scratch server-side rewrite, including sample cards from both options.
 Therefore, a reader may notice some stories which describe functionality TM2 already provides.

 ## 5 Proposed Feature Additions ##